Responsiveness

 Description

-Allows to calculate several indices for responsiveness, which is the ability to detect any change.
+Allows to calculate various indices for responsiveness, which is the ability to detect any change.

 Required input